cloudfoundry-incubator/push-apps/README.md

 This test does not run as a part of the build `./gradlew build`, but will run on CI, and is available via the `acceptanceTest` gradle task.

+### CI

+CI is running on [concourse](https://concourse.superpipe.gcp.pcf-metrics.com/teams/main/pipelines/push-apps).

+Pushing this repository will trigger a build.

+In order to update the pipelines, you must have lpass and superpipe access and you can run `ci/set-pipeline.sh`.
+Any changes to `ci/push-app.yml` should be pushed up to github once you are happy with the pipeline.

+Currently, the pipeline is targeted to the denver sunstorm environment.
+In order for the pipeline to run properly, [PCF Scheduler](https://network.pivotal.io/products/p-scheduler) must be installed as push-apps uses a service binding in acceptance tests.

 ## Known Issues

 The following issues are known and have stories/bugs waiting for them in the backlog.